Skip to main content

 def fastcrw_scrape(url: str) -> str:

-"""Scrape a URL via fastCRW and return the Markdown."""
+"""Scrape a single URL via fastCRW and return clean Markdown."""

 timeout=60,